astropy/astropy/docs/modeling/new_fitter.rst

 you have to create a subclass of `~astropy.modeling.fitting.Fitter`.

-Here is an example how to define a least squares fitter for nonlinear models by wrapping the `~scipy.optimize.fmin_slsqp`  minimisation function:
+Here is an example how to define a least squares fitter for nonlinear models by wrapping the `~scipy.optimize.minimize`  minimisation function:

 .. literalinclude:: new_fitter.py
    :linenos:

-The user calls ``Chi2Fitter.__call__`` with a given ``model`` and data ``x`` and ``y``, which checks and reformats the inputs a bit and then calls `~scipy.optimize.fmin_slsqp`, which repeatedly calls ``Chi2Fitter.errorfunc`` in each fit iteration.
+The user calls ``Chi2Fitter.__call__`` with a given ``model`` and data ``x`` and ``y``, which checks and reformats the inputs a bit and then calls `~scipy.optimize.minimize`, which repeatedly calls ``Chi2Fitter.errorfunc`` in each fit iteration.

 Let's go through it line by line: